clartaq/cwiki/resources/private/md/Tag_Design.md

 ```

 ---
-#### update-tags-for-page ####

-This is the "workhorse" of the tags database functions.
-All attempts to change the tags from outside of the database namespace should be routed through this function.

-**Arguments**:

-**Return Value**:

-**Example Usage**:

 ## Tags in the User Interface ##

 ### Displaying a Wiki Page ###

-**Note** This description is the way it is intended to work.
-It doesn't work like this yet.

-Near the top of the display of a wiki page there is a line that starts with "Tags:" followed by the list of tags themselves.
+Near the top of the display of a wiki page there is a line that starts with "**Tags**:" followed by the list of tags themselves.
+If there are no tags associated with the page (e.g. any of the [[Special Pages|special pages]] generated on demand), then "None" is displayed next to "**Tags**:".

 ### Editing a Wiki Page ###

-**Note** This description is the way it is intended to work.
-It doesn't work like this yet.

 When editing a wiki page, the editor page shows a group of inputs for tags just below the page name.
+The number of tags that can be used with a page is limited by the number of text fields available for them.
+Currently there are 10 such fields.

 These inputs are initialized with the existing values of the tags for the page.
 When all edits to the page are accepted, any tags in the input are retrieved and used as the argument(s) to the `update-tags-for-page` function described above.
+This single function is responsible for removing any tags no longer used by the page (or possibly anywhere else in the wiki) and adding any new tags.
+When the user accepts changes to the page, it will be displayed with the new tags too.

+### The All Tags Page ###

+The [[All Tags]] page is one of the [[Special Pages|special pages]] in CWiki.
+It is one of the links in the default [[Sidebar|sidebar]].

+When selected, a page is constructed listing all of the tags known to CWiki in alphabetical order.
+Each tag is displayed as a link.
+When the tag/link is clicked, a new page will be constructed and displayed that shows the titles of all of the pages that use the tag.
+Those titles are also displayed as a link the user can select to view the page.